Table of Contents

 As mentioned earlier, FPSOs are a crucial part of the oil and gas industry because of their unique and useful design.

 But what makes them unique and widely used, which leads to their cost?
+The technical and operational advantages that justify FPSO capital expenditure include:

 Flexibility

+FPSOs are boats that can be used in deep-ocean areas.
 They’re not fixed platforms, which allows them to move to new areas when the current area’s raw oil and gas runs out.
+So, it provides an easy and lifelong service to the oil and gas industries.

 Large Storage

+FPSO’s huge storage containers can hold a lot of raw oil until it can be shipped on land.
 This makes them suitable for deepwater areas that can extract a lot of oil and gas in our extraction well.
+Thus, these vessels are notable for their huge tanks.

 Increased Safety